The LMS Library

 - items acquired by the Society as review copies or gifts

-The LMS Library is integrated with the Mathematics section of the University College London (UCL) Science Library.
+The LMS Library is integrated with the Mathematics section of the UCL Science Library.

 The LMS Library for Members